01 – In Australia, Bob Hawke becomes ACTU president.

 04 – ‘Gay Trip’ wins British Grand National at Aintree.

-05 – In Guatemala, the West German ambassador is found murdered after having been kidnapped by left-wing rebels five day earlier.
+05 – In Guatemala, the West German ambassador, Count Karl von Spreti, is found murdered after having been kidnapped by left-wing rebels five days earlier.

 05 – US chess master Bobby Fischer is defeated by the Soviet Union’s Boris Spassky for the world chess title.